Evaluation Methodologies in Software Protection Research: Sample Treatment

-As for the cost: only six non-free protection tools occur at least five times in the surveyed papers: VMProtect, Themida, Code Virtualizer, DashO, Allatori, and Zelix Klassmaster.
-These \emph{all} offer a demo version.
-All other protection tools in \cref{tab:tools} are freely available, with ten of them originating from academia: LLVM, OLLVM, Tigress, Diablo, Soot, clang, KLEE, Sandmark, Obfuscapk, and DroidChameleon.
-Relatively absent from the top \totalToolsAtLeastFive{} listed in \cref{tab:tools} are the \emph{advanced} commercial SP offerings from, e.\,g., Irdeto, Digital Ai (formerly known as Arxan), and GuardSquare.
+\bemph{\Cref{tab:tools} hints for two reasons for tool popularity: their origin and their low cost.} As for the cost, the only commercial SP tools used at least five times (VMProtect, Themida, Code Virtualizer, DashO, Allatori, and Zelix Klassmaster) all offer a demo version.
+All other SP tools in \cref{tab:tools} are freely available.
+Ten of them come from academia: LLVM, OLLVM, Tigress, Diablo, Soot, clang, KLEE, Sandmark, Obfuscapk, and DroidChameleon.
+Relatively absent are the \emph{advanced} commercial offerings from, e.g., Irdeto, Digital Ai (formerly known as Arxan), and GuardSquare.
 The latter offers the free but limited-functionality ProGuard and the commercial DexGuard.
-ProGuard is used in \totalToolsProGuard{} papers, DexGuard is only used in three papers.
+ProGuard is used in \totalToolsProGuard{} papers, DexGuard in only \totalToolsDexGuard{}.
 Of the other tools commonly used to protect software, VMProtect and Code Virtualizer only offer specific obfuscations, namely virtualization.
 Themida virtualizes and encrypts code fragments, and the injected execution engine embeds several techniques to prevent analysis, but it performs no further transformations of the original application code.

+The popularity of academic protection tools raises a question: Is their popularity due to their widespread adoption across the research community, or are their own authors prolific publishers?